 Risk of Suffocation

-Use of crib bumper pad can restrict the airflow, leading to rebreathing stale air (carbon dioxide) and suffocate.
+The use of crib bumper pad can restrict the airflow, leading to rebreathing stale air (carbon dioxide) and suffocating.
 This is a serious risk of Sudden Infant Death Syndrome.

 The study published in The Journal of Pediatrics in 2007 found 27 infant deaths related to crib bumper pads.
 One of the reasons for the death was the baby’s face pressed against the bumper pad, causing suffocation.